Vikiano/granify_assessment/README.md

 ### Getting Started

 ### Prerequisites
-Python 3.x
+- Python 3.x
-unittest library
+- unittest library
-A text editor
+- A text editor
-SQL (for the SQL Tasks)
+-

 ### Installing
 Clone the repository to your local machine